brucewlee/hci-group/README.md

 # Linkly — Implementation Prototypes

 Technical requirement demos for the Linkly HCI project.
-Each subfolder is a standalone React + Vite app with separate READMEs with instructions for
+Each subfolder is a standalone React + Vite app with separate READMEs.

 ```
 linkly-graph-ai/       — Requirements 6 & 7  (AI tagging, interactive graph)